| Hiking Requirements

 ankle, insect stings, tick bites, snakebite, blisters, hyperventilation,

-- Explain and, where possible, show the points of
+and altitude sickness.
+Explain and, where possible, show the points of

 good hiking practices. including the principles of Leave No Trace, hiking